DLBuesen/cv_sim_films_interactions/README.md

 - Additional installation instructions which are operating system specific can be found within this project for [Windows 10](https://github.com/DLBuesen/redox-active-film-distribution-reversible/tree/main/project/windows10) and for [Ubuntu 18.04](https://github.com/DLBuesen/redox-active-film-distribution-reversible/tree/main/project/ubuntu1804).

 # License
-- This app was made using Matlab with an education and research license.
-Therefore, use of the app must be within the scope of this license.
+- This app was made using free open source software (Julia programming language).
+Therefore, usage is not restricted to teaching and research purposes.